-'Why did you choose to apply here?' is the most common interview question, and law firms deserve a decent response to it.
+'Why do you want to work for this firm?' is an almost guaranteed interview question, and law firms deserve a decent response to it.
 Here's how to tackle it.

 You saw that one coming, didn’t you?
-The fact is, the Student Guide is an ideal starting point for your research.
-In the True Picture features we aim to tell you about...
+The fact is, Chambers Student is an ideal starting point for your research.
+In the True Picture features on law firms we aim to tell you about...

 - how well it’s doing and its strategy for the future

 - its culture – what makes it tick

 - the structure of the training contract and what work trainees can expect

 We know just how much importance firms place on commercial awareness, so wherever possible, the True Picture features aim to raise relevant commercial themes.
 Try and follow up with general web research on themes raised in your favoured firm’s feature (more on this later).
 For example you might want to look into the emerging importance of renewable energy or the effects of Brexit on the City.
 If you can show that you have some level of knowledge about these issues, it is quite likely to lead a recruiter to view you as a commercially aware candidate who understands the issues of most relevance to their firm.